How Pelican Energy Uses Document Management to Add Revenue, Increase Billable Hours and Keep Clients HappyCase Study

 Pelican not only controls their client’s documents, but they use Adept to manage and control every document from every other engineering firm that their key client works with.
 This amounts to between 15,000 and 20,000 documents for one company.

-Not only does Pelican manage current engineering project files, but they manage and track archived files for projects from abandoned sites.
+Not only does Pelican manage current engineering project documents, but they manage and track archived documents for projects from abandoned sites.
 Chiasson explains, “We keep the drawings for several abandoned sites.
 Sometimes there will be a platform from the abandoned site that they want to remove and use somewhere else.
 We use Adept to find those old drawings, even though that platform may not be where it used to be.”

 This saves the client time and money through design reuse rather than having to go back and start from scratch on a new design.
 Real added value.